JakubIllner/jakubillner.github.io/_posts/2022-09-30-JSON-in-autonomous-database.markdown

 The 1st scenario with JSON data in text format delivers worse load performance for 1, 2, and 4 threads than 2nd and 3rd scenarios with OSON format.
 Unlike them, it scales linearly up to 16 threads as it utilizes the ADW instance less than the previous scenarios.

-The 4th scenario with JSON Collection provides suprisingly the worst load performance and scalability.
-I suspect it might be because of Collection metadata that are managed during the load and that the performance could be improved with metadata caching, but I was unable to verify this hypothesis.
-I will return to it in the next post.

 # __Test 3 - Query Performance__